 Which year's income is reported on the Free Application for Federal Student Aid (FAFSA)?

-The FAFSA asks for previous years' income which is reported on that years' Federal Income Tax Return.
+The FAFSA asks for prior-prior years' income which is reported on that years' Federal Income Tax Return.

 Example: the 2017-2018 FAFSA asks for 2015 income information reported on the 2015 Federal Income Tax Return.

 What GPA from high school does Arizona Assurance look at for consideration?

 UA requires an earned minimum unweighted GPA of 3.0 in required core academic courses from the first six semesters of high school.
 More information regarding core academic courses can be found at https://admissions.arizona.edu/how-to-apply/abor-course-competencies.
 Semesters 7 and 8 (your senior year) will not be considered in the GPA requirement for the Arizona Assurance Scholars Program.
 To view all other eligibility criteria for the 2017-2018 Arizona Assurance Cohort, please review: http://financialaid.arizona.edu/node/341